Policies & Regulations

 - Students planning to apply to competitive admissions programs such as the health professions are usually advised to complete the specified preparation on a graded basis (“A” through “F”).

 Upon entering Golden West College, the student assumes the responsibility of completing each course in which they are registered.
 A college student is expected to attend all sessions of the classes in which they are enrolled.
 An instructor may drop a student for excessive absences when the instructor determines that, due to absences, the student may not successfully complete the course.
 Students who miss the first meeting of the class will be dropped.
-Students who are dropped by their instructors for missing the first class meeting or for excessive absences should verify the instructor drop with Admissions & Records in order to avoid grade penalties and to comply with critical drop dates as specified.
+Students who are dropped by their instructors for missing the first class meeting or for excessive absences should verify the instructor drop with Admissions and Records in order to avoid grade penalties and to comply with critical drop dates as specified.
 After a student has been dropped from the class for unexcused absences, appeal for reinstatement will be considered only under extenuating circumstances.

 When withdrawing from a class, students should be aware that the following policies apply:

 Classes will not appear on a transcript (a “W” will not be assigned) when a student officially withdraws during the first two (2) weeks of full semester (16-week) fall or spring courses, and 20% of all other length courses.
-Students should refer to their “Student Class Program, Web Schedule Bill” for specific course withdrawal deadlines.
+Students should refer to their class schedule “Student Class Program, Web Schedule Bill” for specific course withdrawal deadlines.

 A “W” will appear on a transcript for official withdrawals made between the first instructional day of the 3rd week and the last day of the 12th week for full semester (16-week) fall or spring courses and more than 20% and less than 75% in all other length courses.